CookieBadger/assetplacer-docs/placement_modes.rst

 Plane Placement Mode
 -----------------------

 This is the default mode.
 The plane placement mode places assets - as the name suggests - on a plane, that can be configured by the user.
-This is mode is useful when the are you are working on is flat, blocky or when the differences in height are discrete.
+This is mode is useful when the level you are working on is flat, blocky or when the differences in height are discrete.
 When selecting an asset, and hovering over the viewport, the asset is positioned on the intersection of the plane and the line from the mouse position into the 3D world.

 .. image:: images/PlanePlacementModeInterface.png